navxio/navxio/README.md

-Hi👋, I'm Nav!
+Hi👋, I'm Navdeep!

-I love hardware, software, and everything in between!
+I'm an engineer and CS enthusiast.